syedify/remapper/README.md

 ##USAGE:
 * Open remap.bat in text editor
-* Set the value of SECONDVALUE to be the number of seconds you want the script to repeat
+* Set the value of REPEAT_INTERVAL to be the number of seconds you want the script to repeat
+* Set the value of REMAP_INTERVAL to be the duration of remapping event in seconds
-* Set the value of KEEPRUNNING to run the script indefinitely (Probably set to 1)
+* Set the value of KEEP_RUNNING to run the script indefinitely (Probably set to 1)
 * Save
 * Drag the files into startup folder of target PC

 ##TERMINATION:
 * Open task manager